Schiiss/blog/_posts/2021-04-22-aro-and-azure-files.md

 ### Create a Deployment Config

 Last but not least, let's create a deployment config.
 Deployment configs are awesome because they will spin up replication controllers to ensure you have as many pods as you specify in the YAML file.
-For more details on the deployment config YAML schema click [here](https://docs.openshift.com/container-platform/4.7/rest_api/workloads_apis/deploymentconfig-apps-openshift-io-v1.html#deploymentconfig-apps-openshift-io-v1)
+For more details on the deployment config YAML schema click [here](https://docs.openshift.com/container-platform/4.7/rest_api/workloads_apis/deploymentconfig-apps-openshift-io-v1.html#deploymentconfig-apps-openshift-io-v1).
+Please note the comments in the below YAML.

 ```yaml
 apiVersion: apps/v1